JohnHarrisonQF/opencode-docker/README.md

 ## Disclaimer

+This project is in active development, expect breakages.

-This project is not affiliated with, endorsed by, or connected to the OpenCode team.
+> This project is not affiliated with, endorsed by, or connected to the OpenCode team.
 This is an independent community project that wraps OpenCode in a Docker container for convenience.
 For the official OpenCode project, visit [opencode.ai](https://opencode.ai).

 ## Prerequisites